antononcube/Raku-Data-ExampleDatasets/README-work.md

 ```

 **Remark**: The known identifiers are from the GitHub repository "Rdatasets", [VAB1].
+See the datasets metadata sub-section below.

-### Get a dataset using URL
+### Get a dataset by using an URL

-Here we get a dataset by using an URL and display a summary of it:
+Here we get a dataset by using an URL and display a summary of the obtained dataset:

 ```perl6
 my $url = 'https://raw.githubusercontent.com/antononcube/Raku-Data-Reshapers/main/resources/dfTitanic.csv';